SUSE/azure-resource-manager-sap-solution-templates/README.md

     --template-file <path to template file>\azuredeploy.json \
     --parameters <path to template parameters file>\azuredeploy.parameters.json

+    Note: You need to adapt the name of the resourcegroup and the location in the parameterfile to what you had used

 ## Contribution
 If you would like to contribute, please fork this repository and *send pull requests*.